How Many Gallons Is 1.5 Liters

 1. 5 liters × 0.264172 gallons/liter = 0.396258 gallons

 4. Round the result: Depending on the required precision, you can round the result to a suitable number of decimal places.
-For example, rounding to three decimal places gives 0.396 gallons.
+To give you an idea, rounding to three decimal places gives 0.396 gallons.

 For Imperial Gallons: